 You can find umbrella bodies to match your requirements and business circumstances on the government website.

-To obtain a DBS check, there are a few simple steps:
+To obtain a DBS check through your employer, there are a few simple steps:

-It generally takes around eight weeks to get a DBS check; the time it takes to process the check depends on the level of the check required, the accuracy of the details provided, and the police forces that need to be involved in the check.
+There is no guarantee as to how long your DBS check will take to be completed.
+The time it takes to process the check depends on the level of the check required, the accuracy of the details provided, and the police forces that need to be involved in the check.
+For instance, if the checking of barred lists is part of the DBS check, the application process can take longer.

 For tutors working with children under 18 outside of a school on a regular basis, an employer can request an enhanced check with a children’s barred list check.

-There are three different routes to applying for a DBS check, but applicants must try to provide all the necessary documents for Route 1 first.
+There are three different routes to applying for a DBS check, but applicants must try to provide all the necessary documents for Route 1 first before applying via another route.

 There are also different groups of documents required for each route.
 For Route 1, the applicant must provide one document from Group 1, and two documents from Group 2a or 2b.
-At least one of these documents must show the applicant’s current address.
+At least one of these documents must show proof of the applicant’s current place of residence.

-A DBS certificate applicant must provide original documents, not copies, to prove their identity.
+A DBS certificate applicant must provide original documents, not copies, when proving their identity.

 For more information on which documents you must provide and how to build your application, visit the government DBS website.